DagothBob/Pythgroups/manual.md

     $ python3 -m venv env     (Mac/Linux)
     > python -m venv env        (Windows)

-We recommend creating this in the Pythgroups directory, but you could technically create it anywhere you want. `env` is the name of the virtual environment directory you wish to create, which can be named whatever you want, but we’ll use `venv` for the rest of this section.
+We recommend creating this in the Pythgroups directory, but you could technically create it anywhere you want. `env` is the name of the virtual environment directory you wish to create, which can be named whatever you want, but we’ll use `env` for the rest of this section.

 Now we are ready to activate the virtual environment with the following command: